Swiss stocks - Factors to watch on Aug 20

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH, 20 August Swiss shares are likely to continue their upward movement on Monday underpinned by Friday's gains on Wall Street and the positive trend seen in Asian markets amid hope of further progress this week in resolving the simmering eurozone crisis.
+ZURICH Aug 20 Swiss stocks were expected to open lower, in line with European markets seen tracking losses on Wall Street and in Asia, with concerns about a possible cut in U.S. stimulus measures from next month hitting sentiment.

-The blue-chip SMI was indicated for a flat opening at 6525 points, according to pre-market data by bank Julius Baer .
+The Swiss blue-chip SMI was seen falling 0.4 percent, according to premarket indications from bank Julius Baer.

 For more, click on: